Computing Threshold Budgets in Discrete-Bidding Games: Finding threshold budgets is in and co

-Let $\pi^*$ and $\pi$ respectively denote the longest histories of $G_{T, \G}$ and $\G$ that start from $c^*_0$ and \(c_0\) that arise from applying $f^*$ against \(g^*\) in \(G_{T, \G}\) and \(f\) against \(g\) in \(\G\), as long as $f$ agrees with $f_T$.
-Note that, skipping \PT vertices in $G_{T,\G}$, the plays $\pi^*$ and $\pi$ traverse the same sequence of configurations.
+Let $\playtg$ and $\pi$ respectively denote the longest histories of $G_{T, \G}$ and $\G$ that start from $\configtg{c}{0}$ and \(c_0\) that arise from applying $\ftg$ against \(\ftg{g}\) in \(G_{T, \G}\) and \(f\) against \(g\) in \(\G\), as long as $f$ agrees with $f_T$.
+Note that, skipping \PT vertices in $G_{T,\G}$, the plays $\playtg$ and $\pi$ traverse the same sequence of configurations.
 We claim that the two plays cannot be infinite.
-Indeed, assume otherwise, then since we assume $f$ is winning, $\pi$ is satisfies \PO's objective, and since we assume $g^*$ is winning, $\pi^*$ violates \PO's objective, but both cannot hold at the same time.
-Also, $\pi^*$ cannot end in a sink since sinks are winning for \PO and $\pi^*$ results from a \PT winning strategy.
-We conclude that $\pi$ and $\pi^*$ are finite and end in a configuration in which \(f\) does not agree with \(f_T\).
+Indeed, assume otherwise, then since we assume $f$ is winning, $\pi$ satisfies \PO's objective, and since we assume $\ftg{g}$ is winning, $\playtg$ violates \PO's objective, but both cannot hold at the same time.
+Also, $\playtg$ cannot end in a sink.
+Indeed, visiting a sink that is winning for \PO is not possible since $\playtg$ is consistent with a \PT winning strategy, and visiting a winning sink $\zug{v, k+1}$ for \PT is not possible since it means that $\pi$, which is consistent with a \PO winning strategy in $\G$, visits a losing configuration for \PO.
+We conclude that $\pi$ and $\playtg$ are finite and end in a configuration in which \(f\) does not agree with~\(f_T\).